 5. Luanda, Angola

-Luanda the capital of Angola, Africa’s fifth largest economy.
-Despite the recent bid to construct new properties across the capital, there is still a massive shortfall, therefore, a growing demand for high quality residential and commercial units.
+Luanda the capital of Angola, Africa’s fifth-largest economy.
+Despite the recent bid to construct new properties across the capital, there is still a massive shortfall, therefore, growing demand for high quality residential and commercial units.

 According to recent surveys, the office spaces brought to the market in 2014-2015 were already sold or pre-leased before the official opening.

-There is a growing demand for commercial property in the Luanda port area mostly associated with the oil industry.
+There is a growing demand for commercial property in the Luanda port area most associated with the oil industry.
 Officials are therefore looking to increase warehouse space as business increases.